rohitxsh/PyClassicRound/README.md

 Input parameters can be in any format i.e. integer, float, string.

 Output will be:
-- integer: if decimal points is 0
+- integer: if decimal point is 0
 - otherwise float

 ### License